armadito/armadito-av/modules/moduleH1/README.md

 Configuration
 -------------

-The sources of the module H1 are divided into:

-- the analysis code, maintained in a separate git repo
-- this code, which acts as 'glue' between the analysis code and libarmadito

-The analysis code repository must be cloned before running the configure script.
-Once this clone done, a symbolic link must be created in the src/ subdirectory of this directory, named `moduleH1_sources` (this name is mandatory).

-    $ cd src/
-    $ ln -s /home/joebar/moduleH1 ./moduleH1_sources

-If `configure` script fails with a message like:

-    configure: error: cannot find sources (src/moduleH1_sources/UhuruStatic/resources/UhuruStatic.h) in /home/joebar/uhuru-av/modules/moduleH1 or ..

-it means that the symbolic link was not properly created.

 To initialize the build using automake, autoconf and tools, a shell script `autogen.sh` is provided to ease this step: